CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/language-override.md

 ![Figure-6](http://cdn.coalaweb.com/images/docs/joomla-extensions/general/lang-override/image-6.png "Figure-6"){.coalaweb-docs}

-> Note: You would also have to repeat the process for the other two associated language strings.
+<div class="uk-alert">Note: You would also have to repeat the process for the other two associated language strings.</div>

     COM_CWCONTACT_CUSTOM1_HINT
     COM_CWCONTACT_MSG_CUSTOM1_MISSING